 We will also skip to the recommended iPhone tool.
 The app that I keep coming back to is from dspmobile.com, named

-A very simple interface gives all the details you need.
-And, most important, you can change the weighting and speed from the front panel.
+A very simple and clean interface gives all the details you need.
+And, most important, you can change the weighting and response speed from the front panel.

 People may tell you that the iPhone isn’t exact, or argue that you need something more precise.
 But both of those statements are not true.